University of Missouri

 West Lafayette, IN 47907

-Kara Stewart received her bachelor’s degree from Purdue University in 2001 and her master’s and Ph.D. from NC State University with Dr. Billy Flowers in 2004 and 2008, respectively.
-Stewart taught in the Animal Science department at NC State for two years before returning to Indiana to work for Cook Inc., a human medical device company.
+Kara Stewart received her bachelor’s degree from Purdue University in 2001 and her master’s and a doctorate from North Carolina State University in 2004 and 2008, respectively.
+Stewart taught in the Department of Animal Science at NC State for two years before returning to Indiana to work for Cook Inc., a human medical device company.

-In July of 2013, Stewart happily accepted a faculty position in reproductive physiology in the Animal Science department at Purdue.
-She carries a majority extension appointment working across several species, predominantly swine, and teaches a reproductive management and a reproductive physiology course for undergraduates.
-Her research has focused on strategies to mitigate heat stress effects in swine, adoption of reproductive technologies and neonatal nutrition on gilt development.
+In July of 2013, Stewart happily accepted a faculty position in reproductive physiology in the Purdue Department of Animal Science.
+She carries a majority Extension appointment working across several species, predominantly swine, and teaches reproductive management and a reproductive physiology course for undergraduates.
+Her research has focused on strategies to mitigate heat stress effects in swine, adoption of reproductive technologies, and neonatal nutrition on gilt development.

 B.S. in Animal Science, Purdue University, 2001